raisfeld-ori/cloudconvert-converting/README.md

 # Simple cloudconvert package

 This is a package for converting a file from one format to another using cloudconvert.
-This package is very minimal and uses Cloudconvert and filebin.io APIs in order to convert.
+This package is very minimal and uses Cloudconvert API in order to convert files.

 ## Usage